Crimes of the Future is a 2022 Canadian-Greek science fiction body horror film about humans learning to adapt to their synthetic surroundings.

 Saul Tenser is a beloved performance artist who has embraced Accelerated Evolution Syndrome, sprouting new and unexpected organs in his body.
 Along with his partner Caprice, Tenser has turned the removal of these organs into a spectacle for his loyal followers to marvel at in real-time theatre.
 But with both the government and a strange subculture taking note, Tenser is forced to consider what would be his most shocking performance of all…

-Filming has begun in Athens, Greece and will continue until September 2021.
+Filming began in Athens, Greece and continued until September 2021.
 Meanwhile, Mortensen has released a statement:

 “As we begin filming Crimes of the Future, just two days into this new adventure with David Cronenberg, it feels like we’ve entered a story he collaborated on with Samuel Beckett and William Burroughs if that were possible.
 We are being pulled into a world that is not quite like this or any other, and yet is one that feels strangely familiar, immediate and quite credible.
 I can’t wait to see where we end up.”